danielclements/aim_trainer/readme.md

 ![User Name Test](readme/test.png)

+- Testing all the settings buttons was done by pressing the setting I wanted to change, Firstly you would see a visual change when pressing the theme.
+The main issue I encountered when I created the settings buttons was trying to keep changes persistent between pages.
+This is why I implemented local storage in this project.
+On page load it checks to see what local storage items have been defined and the runs the function depending on the result.
+If the theme is set to light mode, The function lightSwitch is run.
+It does the same thing for each setting that can be defined.

 - For overall testing I got a few of my close friends who also play fps games and asked them to play this game every day for 10/20 mins before they started playing any other games.
 Most of my friends noticed a difference after playing Aim_trainer, they said it helped them aim better in-game!

 ## Bugs